Chart Color Schemes

 North Lambton's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-North Lambton's health metrics closely align with national benchmarks, with common health conditions among its general population being somewhat typical but higher than average for older cohorts.
-Private health cover is held by approximately 52% of North Lambton's total population (~1,852 people), slightly lower than the Rest of NSW average of 55.6%.
+North Lambton's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.
+Private health cover is relatively low at approximately 52% of the total population (~1,861 people), compared to 56.7% across Rest of NSW.

-Mental health issues and asthma are the most common medical conditions in the area, affecting 11.4% and 8.2% of residents respectively.
-A total of 67.2% of residents report being completely clear of medical ailments, compared to 64.9% across Rest of NSW.
-North Lambton has 11.0% of its population aged 65 and over (393 people), lower than the Rest of NSW average of 16.7%.
-However, health outcomes among seniors require more attention than those for the broader population.
+Mental health issues and asthma are the most common medical conditions in North Lambton, impacting 11.4 and 8.2% of residents respectively.
+67.2% of residents declared themselves completely clear of medical ailments, compared to 64.9% across Rest of NSW.
+As of 31 December 20XX, the area has 11.1% of residents aged 65 and over (398 people), which is lower than the 16.7% in Rest of NSW.
+Health outcomes among seniors present some challenges that require more attention than those for the broader population.

 Frequently Asked Questions - Health